Anwesha1994-ai/Anwesha1994-ai/README.md

 ## Goals

 My goal is to become more confident in coding and build useful projects.
-I also want to develop a strong online presence and learn skills that will help me in my future career.
+I also want to develop a strong online presence and learn skills that will help me in my future career

-## Connect with Me

-* LinkedIn: (Add your LinkedIn link here)

----

 ⭐ This profile is part of my Digital Literacy Project.